michaelrbock/verilog-minesweeper-solver/README.md

 Verilog Minesweeper Solver.
 ==========================

 A Minesweeper AI written in Verilog HDL.
+Solves ~80% of 8x8 boards correctly.

 Abstract:
 The goal of our end of the year project was to implement an automated version of the game, Minesweeper.